RyanBuccellato/docs/pages/docs/admin/sso.md

 **Other IDPs**

 It is possible to set up Mixpanel with IDPs not listed above.
-Email sso-support@mixpanel.com to get the required information to set up SSO with an IDP not listed.
+[Contact support](https://mixpanel.com/get-support) to get the required information to set up SSO with an IDP not listed.

 **Postback URL**